CURENT/andes/docs/source/tutorial.rst

 andes selftest
 --------------
-After installing ANDES, it is encouraged to use ``andes selftest`` to run tests and check the basic functionality.
+After installing ANDES, it is encouraged to use ``andes selftest`` from the command line to test functionality.
 It might take a minute to run the whole self-test suite.
 An example output looks like ::